Lulliter/R4biostats/ReadMe.md

 # Intro to Biostatistics with R

-This website collects the materials for a 4 day workshop taking place during the MIGEST Summer School of 2024
+This website collects the materials for a 4 day workshop taking place during the MIGEST Summer School in July of 2024

 # Quirks